frios2020/Project-2/README.md

 - kaggle.json
 - nyc_mask.png and,
 - boxdefined.png in your google drive (root).
-After that, open the file NYC TAXI FARE PROJECT/NJIT.ipynb and select option run all in google colab. <br>
+After that, open the file NYC_TAXI_FARE_PROJECT_NJIT.ipynb and select option run all in google colab. <br>

 In its lines this notebook do these steps to have ready the dataset.